-We are saved from sin, saved from the devil, saved from fear of death, saved from death itself, and saved from judgment and hell.
+We are saved from sin, saved from the devil, saved from moral and spiritual haplessness, saved from fear of death, saved from death itself, and saved from judgment and hell.
 Hallelujah!
 What a great salvation!

 Salvation unto

 But that's not even half the story.
 God has "conveyed us into the kingdom of the Son of His love."
 We are citizens and ambassadors of a realm of righteousness, peace, and joy that is not of this world, but that comes to us in the Person of the Holy Spirit, Who reconciles us to God through Jesus Christ, and begins the lifelong project of making all things new in our lives.